bootlin/training-materials/slides/security-userland/security-userland.typ

 === POSIX permissions
 <posix-permissions>

-- POSIX permission is a typical example of a DAC based on ACL
+- POSIX permissions are a typical example of a DAC based on ACLs

-- UNIX philosophy: everything is a file, so each object is represented by a file, including devices.
+- UNIX philosophy: everything is a file, so objects (including devices) are represented by files.

 - Files metadata include: